Sentropy emerges from stealth with an AI platform to tackle online abuse, backed by $13M from Initialized and more – TechCrunch

 Another reason Sentropy has likely had some early and strong interest in its product is because of the track record of the founders.
 Their previous company, Lattice Data, was a specialist the larger general area of unstructured, dark data, albeit for different ends.
 It was acquired by Apple in 2017, with several on the current team going on to work there after the sale.
 Redgrave said that the idea of tackling online abuse as an unstructured data problem was something that they had actually started to identify while Lattice was still a startup, although it was not something that they developed there.

 Sentropy is sold both as an API-based product for developers to implement and customise and as one that can be used out of the box to manage communities online, respectively branded Detect and Defend.
-Both implementations today are based on providing tools to humans to ultimately make moderation decisions for their respective platforms, although over time there could be a service added in that will automate more of the work.
+Both implementations today are based on providing tools to humans to ultimately make moderation decisions for their respective platforms, although over time there could be a service added that will automate more of the work.

 There are a number of problems today when dealing with online abuse and the task of trying to stem and moderate it, Redgrave pointed out.
-The sheer volume of comments on popular sites makes the task of human triage very complicated an practically insurmountable (and potentially harmful in its own right) task.
+The sheer volume of comments on popular sites makes the task of human triage very complicated and practically an insurmountable (and potentially harmful in its own right) task.
 Meanwhile, a lot of the current systems for automating and flagging keywords and phrases are often not sophisticated enough to catch the right things.
 This leads to a small dent in the problem, but in actual fact some 75% of online harassment goes unreported, the company said, citing Pew Research.

 Rhyne said that the “brain” that underpins the service was built by ingesting many, many pages of conversations from across the open web, the grey web and the dark web.
 As you would expect with an AI system, Sentropy also “learns” how specific customers use it to adapt to them.
 In turn, those learnings are also fed into the bigger brain to continue teaching it as well.
 (The way that Sentropy has parsed all that data to make its own reading of it more “intelligent” is of course the secret sauce here.)